 Karaf can be use as a standalone container, or in a bootstrap way using Karaf Boot.

-- Dynamic configuration: all configurations (for Karaf itself and applications) are located in the Karaf etc folder.
-All changes in the configuration files are taken on the fly: no need to restart.
+All configurations (for Karaf itself and applications) are located in the Karaf etc folder.
+All changes in the configuration files are taken on the flyv: no need to restart.

 Karaf Cellar is a clustering solution for Karaf.
 It allows you to manage multiple instances, with synchronization between the instances.